 Collaboration with European and international agencies, programmes and initiatives have recently become more intensive.
 Armenia actively participates, or at least is represented, in many pan-European initiatives and programmes, meetings and congresses, exhibitions and competitions.
 Provision of active representation of Armenian culture, cultural achievements or agents of cultural spheres is becoming a necessary part of Armenian cultural policy trends.

 EU cooperation is conducted on the basis of partnership and cooperation agreements between the EU and the Republic of Armenia that were signed in 1996 and entered into force in 1999.
 Since June 2004, Armenia, along with Azerbaijan and Georgia, has been participating in the European Neighbourhood Policy, which is an important step for the region towards European integration.
 Cultural cooperation and promotion of the Armenian cultural heritage are priorities of the cultural policy in the EU-Armenia joint actions programme.
-Armenia is involved in the Eastern Partnership Culture Programme that was launched in 2010 and aims to strengthen regional cultural links and dialogue between the EU and Eastern countries.
-In this framework, the Ministry of Culture has implemented a number of programmes; in particular, in 1999, Armenia joined the European Heritage Days programme initiated by the CoE and the European Commission, in 2006 within the framework of the European Commission’s “Culture 2000” programme, a programme on the restoration of musical instruments was implemented jointly with the French Culture and Cooperation Association and the Ministry of Culture.
+Armenia is involved in the Eastern Partnership Culture Programme (since 2010) and aims to strengthen regional cultural links and dialogue between the EU and Eastern countries.
+Since 2013, Armenia is participating in the European Commission’s “Twinning Instrument” programme, which operates in the countries of European Neighbourhood Policy, giving opportunities to develop administrative skills and to ensure the efficiency of state management.

 Council of Europe

-Since the beginning of its activities in 1997, the Armenian branch of the OSI Assistance Foundation has provideed strong support to the initiatives in the field of art and culture, using the capabilities of the Art and Culture networking program.
-In Armenia the program operates in two directions: firstly, it provides vocational training in the field of art; secondly, it supports the formation of a socio-cultural environment and development of potential cultural trends.
-The program supports the organisation of cultural events, festivals, performances, panel discussions, lectures, discussions and other such cultural activities that will involve the wider society.
-In particular, the Ministry of Culture of the Republic of Armenia received various grants from OSI for a number of cultural events such as the «Golden Apricot» International Film Festival, the «Nazar» International Theatre Festival, the «Tumanyan Fairy Tale Day» International Theatre Festival, the International Youth Film Festival, and the International Festival «Woman”.
+Armenia is also taking part in the programmes of cultural development and cooperation of the INCP (International Network of Cultural Policy), BSEC (Black Sea Economic Cooperation), CIS (Commonwealth of Independent States), and the British Council.
+It is also part of the Open Society Institute network, which is supporting different cultural programmes such as the organization of cultural events, festivals, performances, panel discussions, lectures, discussions and other such cultural activities that will involve the wider society.
+In particular, the Ministry of Culture of the Republic of Armenia received various grants from OSI for a number of cultural events such as the «Golden Apricot» International Film Festival, the «Nazar» International Theatre Festival, the «Tumanyan Fairy Tale Day» International Theatre Festival, the International Youth Film Festival, and the International Festival «Woman», etc.